Journeyman1337/TUIC/README.md

 # Why was this depreciated?

 This project became the victim of feature creep and I lost sight of my original goal of designing a cross platform roguelike development library.
-I have shifted my efforts to RLFW, a C/C++ library that will be more closely alligned to this goal.
-RLFW will be released as open source when it is ready.
+I have decided to stop working on this and opt to make a game instead.
+I plan on making a roguelike library in the future.

 # TUIC